rdugan/kaspa-stratum-bridge/README.md

   - '-sharespermin=20' # number of shares per minute the vardiff engine should target
   - '-vardiffstats=false' # include vardiff stats readout every 10s in log
   - '-extranonce=0' # size in bytes of extranonce
+  - '-maxjobrate=0' # maximum number of jobs per second to send to clients
   - '-blockwait=3s' # time in to wait before manually requesting new block
   - '-hcp=' # port at which healthcheck is exposed (at path '/readyz')
 ```